-In conclusion, it appears that the Congress has finally filled in that gap for "judgments in favor of the United States," that has existed since before 1948 in the language of 28 U.S.C.
-Section 1962.
-However, numerous new interpretation questions have been created and let unresolved, due in large part, apparently, to Congress's erroneous assumptions about the length of time that the various states' statutes provide for judgment liens to exist and about how the various states' recording systems establish and maintain lien priorities.
-Hopefully, the Courts, or perhaps Congress itself, will promptly answer these significant and troubling questions.
-A review of the annotations in the 1993 U.S.C.A. pocket part failed to disclose any helpful cases.
+In conclusion, it appears that the Congress has finally filled in that gap for "judgments in favor of the United States" that has existed since before 1948 in the language of 28 U.S.C. section 1962.
+However, new questions have been created and left unresolved due, in large part, to Congress's apparent (and erroneous) assumptions about the length of time that various state statutes provide for judgment liens to exist and about how the various states' recording systems establish and maintain lien priorities.
+Hopefully, the courts, or perhaps Congress itself, will promptly answer these significant and troubling questions.
+To date, however, a review of the annotations in the 1993 U.S.C.A. pocket part failed to disclose any helpful cases.
 While awaiting official clarification of these numerous issues, creditors and title professionals will have to take an extremely cautious approach.
-Such an approach will require that they must not only report, but also insist on getting releases of, all recorded federa. court money judgment liens which arise due to debts owed to the United States - at least for 40 vears.
+Such an approach will require that they must not only report, but also insist on getting releases of, all recorded federal court money judgment liens which arise due to debts owed to the United States - at least for 40 years.